-The article is organized as follows.
-In \S \ref{sect:Main Result}, we state the main result, some fundamental results about distributions associated to two cleanly intersecting Lagrangians introduced by \cite{Melrose-Uhlmann, Guillemin-Uhlmann, Greenleaf-Uhlmann-Duke1989} and the microlocal results relevant for the analysis of our transform. \S \ref{Sect: Preliminary} is devoted to stating some preliminary results about the restricted TRT.
-We do not give any proofs in this section as all the details follow in a straightforward manner from the works \cite{LanThesis, Lan2003, Krishnan-Mishra}.
-We prove the main result in \S \ref{Sect:Principal Symbol} and \S \ref{Sect: Microlocal Inversion}.
+The article is organized as follows. \S \ref{Sect: Preliminary} is devoted to stating some preliminary results about the restricted TRT, to some fundamental results about distributions associated to two cleanly intersecting Lagrangians introduced in \cite{Melrose-Uhlmann, Guillemin-Uhlmann, Greenleaf-Uhlmann-Duke1989}, the microlocal results relevant for the analysis of our transform, and the statement of the main result.
+We give the proof of the main results in \S \ref{Sect:Principal Symbol} and \S \ref{Sect: Microlocal Inversion}.